Tacos with refried beans and roasted cauliflower

 Sauce? once you make your own salsa there is no going back.
 So in no time I roasted red tomatoes, garlic, onion and chile peppers in a cast iron skillet on the outdoor grill and made roasted tomatoes salsa, the one I learned to make at a class on the Riviera Maya.
 See the recipe here.

 It was a delicious and aesthetic simple dinner that we enjoyed on the patio among my herbs, lilacs, hydrangeas and lavender.
 Life’s simple pleasures are always the best.
-Ummm, yes, but luxury is also important.
+Hummm, yes, but luxury is also important.

 12 Corn tortillas